ambassadorlabs/kubecrash-23-securing-the-front-door/README.md

 ### Securely routing traffic with Emissary-Ingress

-The rest of our work will be in the [emojivoto file](./iac/emojivoto/index.ts) and all commands will be run in the `iac/` directory.
+The rest of our work will be in the [faces file](./iac/faces/index.ts) and all commands will be run in the `iac/` directory.

 #### DNS
 Uncomment the `dns` code block, run `$ pulumi up` and confirm the prompt to create a DNS entry pointing at your cluster.